vojtechpavlu/falbricate-base/docs/docs/System-Documentation/Generators/04_dates.md

 ## Date in range

-This generator generates dates withing the specified range.
+This generator generates dates within a specified range.

 ### Configuration